cpknight/Paro/README.md

 # `Paro`

-Paro (_personal autonomous reconnaissance observer_) enable autonomous intelligence, surveillance, and reconnaissance (ISR) activities in remote and harsh environments, including from aerial vehicles.
-They are currently in initial production for an open (public) [beta-testing](https://www.howtogeek.com/758686/what-is-beta-testing/) program.
+Paro (_personal autonomous reconnaissance observer_) devices enable autonomous intelligence, surveillance, and reconnaissance (ISR) activities in remote and harsh environments, including from aerial vehicles.
+They are currently in initial production for an open (public) [beta-testing](https://www.howtogeek.com/758686/what-is-beta-testing/) program. **You can participate in the beta program - please contact [chris@cpknight.io](mailto:chris@cpknight.io) for more information.**

 <img src="content/PARO-019P-reference-800px.png" border="1" />